zhulanov-an/ruby_school_lesson_30/README.md

     end
 ```

-2. Make Rakefile with lines for example for sinatra:
+2.Make Rakefile with lines for example for sinatra:

 ```
     require "./app"
     require "sinatra/activerecord/rake"
 ```

 and run rake -T for check it's work

 ###Common action